Morning, Tuesday, 3rd December 2019

-We expect discussion to reflect key issues emerging from the major consultations related to the Strategy on:
+Discussion will draw on issues emerging from the government responses to the consultations related to the Strategy on:

-- Assessing the policy challenges for reducing plastic waste - incentives, extended producer responsibility and the plastic packaging tax; and
+- Incentivising industry - extended producer responsibility and the plastic packaging tax; and

 - Innovative waste management disposal - incentivising plastic waste recycling; and

 - Moving towards standardised recycling collections - challenges and opportunities.